subir701/book-it-now/README.md

 └── loggingfolder      # Application logs
 ```
 ---
-##Using Postman and Swagger for Testing
+## Using Postman and Swagger for Testing
-###Postman:
+### Postman:

--Import the API collection and set environment variables (e.g., base_url, auth_token).
+- Import the API collection and set environment variables (e.g., base_url, auth_token).

--Test login, booking, and user management by sending requests to corresponding endpoints.
+- Test login, booking, and user management by sending requests to corresponding endpoints.

--For multithreading, use Postman’s Collection Runner to send multiple parallel requests.
+- For multithreading, use Postman’s Collection Runner to send multiple parallel requests.

-###Swagger:
+### Swagger:

--Access the Swagger UI (usually available at http://localhost:8080/swagger-ui.html after starting the application).
+- Access the Swagger UI (usually available at http://localhost:8080/swagger-ui.html after starting the application).

--Use the Authorize button to add JWT tokens.
+- Use the Authorize button to add JWT tokens.

--Test all available endpoints directly from the Swagger interface.
+- Test all available endpoints directly from the Swagger interface.
 ---
 ## API Endpoints